Logo Icon

 1. Make a Complete and Effective Study Plan

-The first problem you'll encounter is balancing your employment and the CAT exam 2026 preparation effectively.
+The first problem you'll encounter is balancing your employment with effective preparation for the CAT exam 2026.
 To overcome this:

 1. Begin your preparation early and design a customised study plan based on your work schedule.